gabyse1/environment-action/README.md

 ### Mobile
 - It displays less information in some sections like speaker and foother.
 - It displays a hamburger menu button.
-By clicking on the icon it display the menu in a modal window.
+By clicking on the icon it display the menu in a modal window with a smooth effect.

 ### Desktop
 - It displays more information that mobile.